datu12/Port-Scanner/README.md

 Basic Port Scanner

-Active port scanner project to be written in:

-Port Scanner in C
-Port Scanner in Python
-Port Scanner in Go

-Port Scanner in C

-Basic port scanner written in C for project purpose only.
+Basic port scanner written in Python for project purpose only.
 Port scanner use is to assist the developer in improving basic CyberSec knowledge.

-Operations
+Future Operations: Including:

+--Fix Error Handling
+--Add Services Information

 ---------------------------------
 Port Scanner -- [Option] [ip:port]